uwefladrich/scriptengine/docs/sphinx/installation.rst

     > python --version

 If the version is 3.6 or larger, everything is fine.
-If the default Python version is 2, check if Python3 is still avalable:
+If the default Python version is 2, check if Python3 is still available:

 .. code-block:: shell

     > python3 --version

-If that returns a verison >=3.6, you need to specify the Python3 interpreter explicitely in the installation below.
+If that returns a version >=3.6, you need to specify the Python3 interpreter explicitly in the installation below.

 Install in a Python Virtual Environment